SiteLock

 Also, it is strongly recommended that a 501(c)(3) charity in strict compliance be designated, rather than a 501(c)(4).

-So for example, if you want to designate a gun organization as charity for a Gun HEET, you may want to select the NRA Foundation, a 501(c)(3), but would be advised NOT to select the NRA itself, which is a 501(c)(4).
+So for example, if you want to designate a gun organization as charity for a Gun HEET, you may want to select the NRA Foundation, a 501(c)(3), but would NOT be advised to select the NRA itself, which is a 501(c)(4).
 Other gun orgs may have similar educational foundations, less involved in politics.

 If designed as a grantor trust, the grantor while living may be able to take a charitable income tax deduction for amounts distributed to the charity.
 After grantor dies, the HEET itself gets the deduction in calculating its own trust-level income taxation.